Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/357-bios-menu-function-keys.md

 1. Proceed with the
    [Generic test setup: firmware](../../generic-test-setup/#firmware).

-## RTD001.001 Reset to Defaults option
+## BMF001.001 Reset to Defaults option

 **Test description**

-This test aims to verify that the `F9` key feature in Dasharo System Features properly resets settings in each submenu.
+This test aims to verify that the `F9` key feature properly reset to Defaults all Dasharo System Features settings.

 **Test configuration data**